Second lady: Spouse of the vice president

+In Colombia, the second lady or second gentleman is the equivalent of the spouse or partner of the vice president of Colombia who, together with the vice president, resides in the Vice Presidential House.

 In Nigeria, former Second Lady Titi Abubakar, the wife of Vice President Atiku Abubakar (1999–2007), used her role to combat human trafficking.
 During her tenure, she founded WOTCLEF (Women Trafficking and Child Labour Eradication Foundation), and became the first civilian in Nigerian history to propose draft legislation.

 Other uses

-In the United Kingdom, Camilla Parker Bowles was said to become the "second lady in the land", ranking second only to Queen Elizabeth II, upon marrying Charles, the Prince of Wales in 2005.
+In the United Kingdom, Camilla Parker Bowles was said to become the "second lady in the land", ranking second only to Queen Elizabeth II, upon marrying Charles, Prince of Wales, in 2005.
 In 1958, The Times noted that the duties of an American second lady at home in Washington, D.C., "have no exact counterpart in England".

 In France, Penelope Fillon, the British-born wife of former Prime Minister François Fillon, was nicknamed "France's second lady" in the media.
 However, France Magazine reported in 2008 that Fillon was trying to play down the role, which had traditionally remained outside the limelight.